 Peace of Mind Service Terms & Conditions of Business

-Terms of Business Will Custodian Ltd
+Will Custodian Ltd

 We will only accept your business on the basis that we are both bound by these Terms and Conditions.
 For the record, it is impossible to be certain that any website is entirely safe and ours is no exception, sadly!

 The Term, ‘the Company’, shall mean Will Custodian Ltd (which provides ancillary services but not legal advice in any form).